-Our current facility has been located in Dundrum, Dublin since 1850 but from 2020 we will be located in a purpose built, state of the art facility in Portrane, North County Dublin.
-With the transition to Portrane we will transfer our excellence of patient care.
+Our current facility is located in a purpose built, state of the art facility in Portrane, North County Dublin.

-All units in the NFMHS Portrane Campus will be designed and built to high secure design standards.
-It is also intended that the wards in all units are configured to a common layout.
+All units in the NFMHS Portrane Campus have been designed and built to high secure design standards and the wards in all units are configured to a common layout.
 This will provide a number of benefits such as staff and service user familiarisation and provide the flexibility to interchange the function of the units within the NFMHS Campus should the service needs change in the future.

 - Intensive Care Rehabilitation Unit (ICRU)